Her Campus Logo Her Campus Logo

 Your vote not only represents your personal opinions but can influence the lives of your loved ones, coworkers, teachers, students, strangers, residents of your state, and the entire country.
 As Drag PAC states, by letting your voice be heard, you expand the diversity that molds democracy.

-Elizabeth (she/her) is a Staff Writer for Her Campus UCF, working toward her bachelor’s degree in English Literature with a minor in Theatre.
+Elizabeth (she/her) is a Staff Writer for Her Campus UCF, working toward her bachelor’s degree in English Literature with a minor in Theatre and a certificate in Editing and Publishing.
 Originally from South Florida, she dreams of becoming an author and landing her “big break” as a musical theater actor.
 She finds fulfillment in writing about mental health, music, childhood, relationships, and navigating uncharted territories.
-In her spare time, Elizabeth loves expanding her vinyl collection, reading literary fiction, watching Meg Ryan movies, and spending quality time with her favorite people.
+In her spare time, Elizabeth loves expanding her vinyl collection, reading literary fiction, watching Meg Ryan movies, and drinking iced chai lattes.